On this page are listed brief biographies of the following Fellows.

 John Germov is a senior academic leader and sociologist with expertise in mixed methods social research.
 He is a passionate advocate for the impact of university education.

-Lieutenant General (rtd) Ken Gillespie, Fellow (2017) : Sydney
+Lt Gen (rtd) Ken Gillespie, Fellow (2017) : Sydney

 AC DSC CSM FRSN GradDipStratStudies (RCDS) RCDS

-Director The Stable Group, SectorWest Pty Ltd
+Director, The Stable Group, SectorWest Pty Ltd

 Kenneth Gillespie is a distinguished and eminent Australian, who rose from Army trade apprentice to become Chief of Army.
 He has made significant contributions to the nation by his leading roles with Infrastructure and Defence NSW, International SOS, the Anzac Research Institute, the NSW Centenary of Anzac Advisory Council, and the Strategic Policy Institute, amongst others.